Medicare Part D in Delaware: Your Guide to Drug Plans in 2026

 Having a Medicare Supplement plan and a Part D plan can save you a lot of money if you need a lot of medications.
 Although you have to pay a monthly premium for both, it can be worth it for the peace of mind.
 This way, you know you have good coverage for both medical and drug costs.

-However, some Medicare Advantage plans don't include Part D, allowing you to choose a stand-alone Part D plan.
+However, some Medicare Advantage plans do not include drug coverage, giving you the option to enroll in a stand-alone Part D plan instead.

-Whether you choose Original Medicare with a standalone Part D plan or a Medicare Advantage plan with drug coverage, the goal is to find what fits you best.
-Think about what prescriptions you take and your budget.
-This will help you make the best choice for your health needs.
+Whether you opt for Original Medicare with a separate Part D plan or a Medicare Advantage plan that includes drug coverage, it’s all about finding the right fit for your needs.
+Consider the medications you take and your budget to choose the best option for your healthcare.

-Medicare has specific enrollment periods for signing up or making changes.
-Here are the key ones to know:
+Medicare has specific timeframes for enrolling in or modifying your coverage.
+Here are the key enrollment periods to keep in mind:

-- Initial Enrollment Period (IEP) – Starts three months before your 65th birthday and continues for seven months.
+- Initial Enrollment Period (IEP): This begins three months before your 65th birthday and lasts for a total of seven months.

-- Annual Enrollment Period (AEP) – From October 15th to December 7th, annually, for making changes to coverage.
+- Annual Enrollment Period (AEP): Occurring each year from October 15th to December 7th, this period allows you to make changes to your coverage.

-- Medicare Advantage Open Enrollment Period – Runs annually from January 1st to March 31st for those with Medicare Advantage.
+- Medicare Advantage Open Enrollment Period: Held annually from January 1st to March 31st, this period is for those who already have a Medicare Advantage plan.

 Finding and comparing Delaware Medicare Part D plans alone can sometimes feel daunting.
 But there’s help available.
 Our team of experienced, licensed insurance agents is available by phone at 1-833-748-3201 (Mon-Fri 5am-6pm, Sat 6am-5pm PST).